 Example: Audio Transcription

-- Make a call via the Sieve API and poll for results.
+- Make a call via the Sieve API and poll for results

 Introduction

-Using the python client
+Using the Python client

 Create a new Python file named transcriber.py

-with the following command:
+with the following code:

 import sieve